yeehaa123/elab/CHAT/lab.md

 The research deliverables for this will be published papers and presentations at conferences for the PhD and post-doc researchers.
 The post-doc will especially write articles on new forms of valorizing humanities research.
-There will also be protypes developed and models created for embedded research labs.
+There will also be prototypes developed and models created for embedded research labs.

 ## publish/distribute results